Ignas75/local-kubernetes/README.md

 Kind/Kubectl: https://kubernetes.io/docs/tasks/tools/
 Docker: https://docs.docker.com/get-docker/

-Need to be able to run shell scripts, so if you are on windows you want git-bash installed https://gitforwindows.org/
+Need to be able to run shell scripts, so if you are on windows you want git-bash installed (Unix and Mac OS's are fine) https://gitforwindows.org/

+The latest image of postgres from Docker: https://hub.docker.com/_/postgres Command to run in the terminal: docker pull postgres

 ## Starting
 The scripts folder contains a setup.sh which you can pass an argument for the name of a cluster you want to create or just run the file